FAQ for Workshops with Felicia Forte

 Q: Where did you study?

 A: The California Art Institute (now closed), The Art Student's League of New York for 1 year, and for many years on my own.
+I do not have an art degree.

 Q: Do you have prints available?